Zen-like Japanese tea & dessert haven in the East Village, known for artisanal sweets & tranquil atmosphere.

 Important Note

-One user noted that a matcha parfait was double the price and required seating, suggesting it as an alternative to another establishment.
+One commenter noted that a specific matcha parfait was double the price and required seating, potentially comparing it unfavorably to another establishment.

 Positive"Cha-an, a Japanese tea house in the East Village, is mentioned as offering afternoon tea with snacks, though it is pricey.
 It's located in an area with many other Japanese establishments."